BSVino/Viewback/Readme.md

 Viewback - A Video Game Design Tool
 ===================================

-Viewback is a tool that helps game designers conduct usability play tests.
-It forwards the debug information from your game to your wireless device, where you can see it and the player can't.
-Now you can diagnose problems with the game while your playtester enjoys her experience.
-You can see changes to internal game state and send commands to the game in real time.
+Viewback is a data visualization tool for game designers.
+It forwards the debug information from your game to your wireless device for view during development and usability testing.
+You can see changes to game's internal state, debug problems on the fly, and send commands to the game in real time.

 [Watch this video to see how it works.](https://www.youtube.com/watch?v=vzF4IUAhqgI)